gramineproject/gramine/Documentation/pal/porting.rst

    function to return addresses of the host ABI by names.

-You may implement the optional `_DkDebugMapAdd` and `_DkDebugMapRemove` to use a host-specific debugger such as GDB to debug applications in Graphene.
+You may implement the optional `_DkDebugMapAdd` and `_DkDebugMapRemove` to use a host-specific debugger such as GDB to debug applications in Gramine.

 3. Test HelloWorld without loading library OS
 ---------------------------------------------